 The ICRS meeting this summer will be in Bethesda, Maryland, home to The National Institute on Drug Abuse.
 NIDA has been the principal funder of the ICRS since the society was organized in 1990.
 For a decade NIDA was the only source of cannabis and funding for would-be researchers at university labs, and the assumption of the grant givers’ was that marijuana was harmful, addictive, and had no medical utility —a Schedule I drug.
 Piomelli’s research focused on inhibiting FAAH, the compound that breaks down anandamide.
 FAAH inhibition is a complicated alternative to ingesting exogenous cannabinoids, i.e., using marijuana.

 When GW Pharmaceuticals started providing plant extracts and funding to investigators in 1999, NIDA lost its monopoly control over the research agenda —but continued its dominance.
-The studies funded by GW and the clinical evidence developed by doctors in California made it increasingly obvious that cannabis could provide a wide range of beneficial effects.
+The studies funded by GW and the clinical evidence developed by doctors in California and beyond made it increasingly obvious that cannabis could provide a wide range of beneficial effects.
 Results from studies funded through the Center for Medicinal Cannabis Research at UC San Diego have also confirmed benefit.
-So there is now a big push to reduce impediments to research, notably its status on Schedule I
+So there is now a big push to reduce impediments to research, notably the status of cannaabis on Schedule I